Saturday, December 29, 2012

 • This appeal also works well when consumers are thinking of time as more subject to having a fixed supply than does money.
 There’s only so much time available, but a person can use credit to expand the money available now.

 • However, unless the consumer has either or both of those mindsets, the consumer will undervalue a savings of time.
 There’s a tendency to think indefinite amounts of slack time will become available in the future.
-If your appeal to the shopper is a savings of time, the research findings suggest you start by prompting the shopper to place a greater value on time.
+If your appeal to the shopper is a savings of time, research findings suggest you start by prompting the shopper to place a greater value on time.

-Another example of the perceived perishability of time comes from research at University of South Carolina.
 One summer, theatre patrons were offered a movie pass.
 For about half of the patrons, getting the movie pass required completing a survey, which took about seven minutes.
 So that the researchers could compare time with money, a matching set of patrons were offered the movie pass for $3—no survey completion required.

 Another wrinkle in the experimental design: About half the tickets in each group were marked for use later that summer.
 The others were marked for use the following fall.